cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 ## Reliability Tip 3: Use terraform remote backends

-I'm almost certain, every single one of you ran `terraform apply` at least once on it's local machine.
+I'm almost certain, every single one of you ran `terraform apply` at least once on their local machine.
 I mean, after all, that is how terraform is supposed to be used, right?

 And the sad truth is, I've seen a lot of production environments that where built exactly like that: Someone ran `terraform apply` on their local machine.
 And hey, now we can advertise our infrastructure as "infrastructure as code". _Technically_ this migt be correct but it is certainly not what you would expect.